 Every coin has two sides.
 But whether you place it face up or face down the coin’s potential remains the same.
 The question is, are you a heads up person, or a heads down person?

-So Karen Kain wasn’t in fact—as most heads-down people had suggested—an unruly child who had no future because she couldn’t sit still in school.
+Karen Kain wasn’t in fact—as many very strict-minded people had suggested—an unruly child who had no future because she couldn’t sit still in school.
 Karen Kain became one of the greatest ballerinas in history because some really aware person noticed that movement was Karen’s place in life.
-Give her the wrong surroundings and Karen Kain never dances.
+Place the wrong people around her and Karen Kain never dances.
 Instead, she learns to hate herself for simply being a graceful, energetic person.
 That beautiful energy can be made her enemy.

-If you’re the sort that has a lot of rules and standards and arrogant ideas about how things should be done, then those around you will always be transgressing and your relations with them will be unnecessarily negative.
-If on the other hand you’re the sort of person that helps people expand, you will most often be loved and admired by those around you simply because you reflect back to everyone what is great about them.
+If you’re the sort that has a lot of struct rules and standards and arrogant ideas about how things should be done, then those around you will always be transgressing and your relations with them will be unnecessarily negative.
+If on the other hand, if you’re the sort of person that helps people expand, you will most often be admired and supported by those around you simply because you reflect back to everyone what is great about themselves.
 One kind of person helps people grow, the other type makes them shrink.
 Well, we’re all both of them, but it’s which one are you most-often being when your conscious?

 I know a man who was raised to be responsible.
-He’s always on time, he responsibly puts things away, and his surroundings have always been very organized and peaceful.
+He’s always on time, he responsibly puts things away and his surroundings have always been very organized and peaceful.
 Being that sort of person, he was attracted to people who introduced new and exciting ideas to him because they were comfortable with a freedom he didn’t have—the freedom to be random.
 To be disorganized.
 To be messy.
 And so he eventually married an artist.

 He’s okay with that because he knows that on the other side of that coin is the heart of the person he loves.
 And for his wife’s part—she’s keenly aware that he gives her that space and she shows her gratitude in other areas of life that are important to her husband.
 A healthy relationship isn’t you being happy all the time with however things are.
-It’s you being okay with however things are.
+It’s when you feel unconditionally supported for being whoever you are.

-You don’t go to work every day asking water to be more like wood, and wood to be more like water.
+You don’t go to work every day asking water to be more like wood and wood to be more like water.
 You apply wood where wood makes sense, and water where water makes sense.
 That is most of what management is: that simple awareness.
 But if you ask 95% of managers, they’ll never have even thought of their employees in those terms.
 They’ll only have a list of what they would have done if they were the employee.

 Another place you’ll witness this sort of craziness is in parenting.
-More than any other group, children constantly hear they are being “wrong.”
+More than any other group, children constantly hear they are being wrong.
 If they aren’t attracted to, interested in, or good at math or science or language, they are seen as lacking.
 If they’re not naturally interested in the piano, they’re scolded for not trying hard enough, or not being dedicated enough.
 How about if they just don’t like playing piano?

 In a zombie invasion, he’s the guy we’d all want on our team because he can fix things he’s never even seen before because that’s how his mind works.
 So if his parents had won and had he not found a teacher that nurtured his natural interests, he well may have grown up to be a guy who would not only hate himself, but he would be entirely useless in a zombie invasion.

-You job is not to point out a route for other people.
+Your job is not to point out a route for other people.
 Your role is to be aware of the way they naturally are, and then accept that those qualities will be applied to whatever is being done.
 So if the husband forces his wife to be clean and organized, he will kill the part of her he fell in love with.

-And if you’re raising a child, you’re not supposed to know which direction they’re supposed to go.
+If you’re raising a child, you’re not supposed to know which direction they’re supposed to go.
 You’re supposed to watch for what is naturally them and then nurture that.
 We don’t benefit from telling lovers, children or employees to be someone else.
 We benefit by providing them with the resources they need to fully be who they naturally are.

 Accept that the way you want things is not the way things should be.
 Instead watch for success and nurture that.
 Because it will show up in surprising places, and each time you find some you will grow as a person.
 And on top of that, your life will be made easier through the love and support of people who appreciate your rare willingness to support who they already are.